cyboholics/portfolioshop/README.md

 ## What our project does?

-We are trying to build a website to make the process of building personal portfolios very smoother.
-Often we have seen students are struggling and wasting a lot of time on building their portfolio websites.
-To automate this process, this websites takes the data of the users, and renders them in their respective website.
+We are trying to build a website to make the process of building personal portfolios easier.
+Often we have seen students struggle and waste their time building their portfolio websites.
+To automate this process, our website collects data from a user and renders a portfolio for their website.
 Visit https://www.portfolioshop.tech to try it yourself.

 ## Why this project is useful?